konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

 ```

-> **Note:** If you are using Quay.io, change the pushed repositories `visibility` to `Public` or the Kubernetes pods may fail to pull the images from the registry and could fail to start due to `ErrImagePullBack`.
+> **Note:** If using Quay.io, change the pushed repositories `visibility` to `Public` or the Kubernetes pods may fail to pull the images from the registry and could fail to start due to `ErrImagePullBack`.

-8. If you have already have a Kubernetes cluster, log in to your Kubernetes cluster.
+8. If there is a Kubernetes cluster already, log in to it.
 Or, start MiniKube to start a local Kubernetes cluster.

 ```console
     $ minikube start